signalfx/signalfx-agent/docs/smart-agent-quickstart.md

-# Smart Agent Quick Start
+# SignalFx Smart Agent Quick Start

-_## Hello.
-Get started using Smart Agent using the steps and links below.__
+# _Hello.
+Get started using Smart Agent using the steps and links below._

 ### Step 1: Download and install the agent on a single host.